40 Irresistible Second Date Ideas

 Make a Bonfire

 Head to the beach or your backyard and build a bonfire together.
-Make s’mores, have a few drinks, and enjoy each other’s company.
-Remember: upping the romance factor is only one of the 80 Amazing Benefits of Wine.
+Make s'mores, have a few drinks, and enjoy each other's company.

 Attend a Talk